axelvaldez/radical-companies/_posts/2025/the-itsums-story/2024-09-01-the-itsums-story-03.markdown

  <p>It sure took work to answer questions, but it was worth it.
 In fact, sometimes answering a question suggested an improvement or a better way to explaining it.
 And <EM>that</EM> was very satisfying.</p>

 <h1>About RADs</h1>
- <p>In the Fiat House a strategy usually came from the Supreme Boss through the minor bosses.
-In the Foundation House RADs <EM>replaced</EM> all bosses.
+ <p>In the Fiat House everything came from the Supreme Boss through the minor bosses.</p>
+ <p>In the Foundation House RADs <EM>replace</EM> all bosses.
 Radical House Itsums gave RADs to each other so there was no need for Bosses.</p>
  <p>RADs is how things are distributed at the Radical House.
-Money, food, were all distributed through RADs.
-If one Itsum had twice as many RADs as another, it gets twice as many goodies as the other in a cycle.</p>
- <p>RADs are recogmkized for \  contribution to the Itsum community.</p>
+Money, food, are all distributed through RADs.
+If one Itsum had twice as many RADs as another, it gets twice as many goodies as the other.
+RADs makeeverything ho]]go in the Itsum community.</p>

 <h1>And So&hellip;</h1>
- <p>Fiat is a system for the few to accumulate money.
-We need an alternative for living, like the Radical system.</p>
+ <p>Fiat is a system to accumulate money.
+We need the Radical system for living.</p>
  <br />
  <div class="_illustration">
   <div>
    <img src="/assets/img/pic-childrens-the-itsums-story-07.svg"  size="70">
   </div>
-   <p>We need a Foundation to help us stay on the living path.
-We must share in the wealth we create.</p>
+   <p>We need a Foundation to help us enjoy nour wwork living path.
+We must share the wealth we create.</p>
   <div>
    <img src="/assets/img/pic-childrens-the-itsums-story-08.svg"  size="70">
   </div>
-  <li>We need to collaborate, not compete.</li>
+  <li>We must to collaborate, not compete.</li>
   <div>
    <img src="/assets/img/pic-hildrens-the-itsums-story-10.sgv"  size="70">
   </div>
-  <li>We need to be <em>recognized for our contributions</em> to our work we accomplish together.</li>
+  <li>We need to be <em>recognized for our contributions</em> in the work we do together.</li>
  </ul>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">